 - Eat well – try to avoid unhealthy comfort food, healthy food is a great source of energy which will help you keep warm and help you get the nutrients and vitamins needed to stay well

-- Get a flu jab – flu vaccination is offered free of charge to people who are at risk, pregnant women, carers and some young children to ensure that they are protected against catching flu and developing serious complications
+- Get a flu jab – the flu vaccination is offered free of charge to certain groups to ensure that they are protected against catching flu and developing serious complications

 - A well-stocked medicine cabinet will help you deal with minor illnesses and ailments throughout the winter period.
 Here are some of our essentials.

 - Visit your local pharmacy for advice about a range of common winter ailments including aches and pains, sore throat, coughs, colds, flu and earache

 - Is it a cold or is it flu?
 Know the difference between the two and understand how you can treat these common conditions at home

 - Choose the right NHS service.
 If you need medical help but it’s not a 999 emergency, call NHS 111 for advice and support.
 This leaflet provides signposting advice and provides guidance on what to have in your medicine cabinet.